RD-Boris-dElia/git-training/README.md

 Commits are identified by a unique sha or hash (ex :431df8fddd622ecb1b31f0b669952060c129b5c3)

 - diff a commit's change only : `git diff <commit>^!`
+- You can also use `git show <commit>`
 - diff local changes against a remote current state `git diff origin/main` or `git diff <remote>/<branch>`

+If you want to see the full history of a file with a visual tool, you can run `gitk <filename>`